osianSmith/LineChartExample/README.md

 Link to article:
 https://medium.com/@OsianSmith/creating-a-line-chart-in-swift-3-and-ios-10-2f647c95392e

 © Osian Smith 2017.
 All rights resereved.
-Using this code happens at your own risk.
+Use this code  at your own risk but with credit to Osian Smith